microsoft/TypeScript-Handbook/pages/Generics.md

 # Generic Constraints

 If you remember from an earlier example, you may sometimes want to write a generic function that works on a set of types where you have some knowledge about what capabilities that set of types will have.
-In our `loggingIdentity` example, we wanted to be able access the `.length` property of `arg`, but the compiler could not prove that every type had a `.length` property, so it warns us that we can't make this assumption.
+In our `loggingIdentity` example, we wanted to be able to access the `.length` property of `arg`, but the compiler could not prove that every type had a `.length` property, so it warns us that we can't make this assumption.

 ```ts
 function loggingIdentity<T>(arg: T): T {